skang06/CHANGENAMEminiproj3/README.md

 According to the [National Postdoctoral Association](https://www.nationalpostdoc.org/page/What_is_a_postdoc), a "postdoc" is is an "individual holding a doctoral degree who is engaged in a temporary period of mentored research and/or scholarly training for the purpose of acquiring the professional skills needed to pursue a career path of his or her choosing."
 In other words, they are engaging in research and/or training at a university in order to decide what they want to pursue as a career.
 Thus, it would be helpful to see what career paths postdocs from different departments at Johns Hopkins University pursue.
 This could help the career center effectively accomodate current postdoctoral students at Hopkins.
 This is important as postdocs are students who are, in essence, at a university while they decide where to continue on with their career.

-By developing more specific initiatives with the career center, it could help postdocs more easily land jobs, which in turn could help postdocs value their institution and more.
-CHANGE!!!!

-Looking into some of the areas that postdocs pursue, such as academia, for-profit, goverment, non-profit, teaching positions or non- science related fields could provide useful for career centers to provide the adequate support.
+Looking into some of the areas that postdocs pursue, such as academia, for-profit, goverment, non-profit, teaching positions or non- science related fields could prove useful for career centers to provide adequate support.

 A look into Johns Hopkins data from [Next Generation Life Science Coalition](http://nglscoalition.org/coalition-data/#close) will elucidate the different career paths that Hopkins postdocs from different departments pursue.

 ## Business Question

-___What career opportunities and resources should a career center provide for post-doctoral students at Johns Hopkins in different departments?___
+___How can Johns Hopkins' career center provide different career opportunities and resources for post-doctoral students in different departments?___

 ## Open Data